jcheong0428/jcheong0428.github.io/_posts/2017-10-20-Face-analysis-software-comparison.markdown

 AU presence indicates whether an AU is visible on the face as a binary outcome.

 FACET deprecated providing intensity or probabilities of AUs in recent versions and now provides Action Unit Evidence (e.g., AU12 Evidence).
 The evidence represents a **logarithmic odds of an action unit or expression being present** and can be considered as Z-scores on which statistical analyses should be performed.
 The Z-scores can be baselined and/or be transformed to probabilities using the following softmax function:

 $$ P(AU) = \frac{1}{ 1 + 10 ^ {Evidence}} $$

 With these differences in mind, we can compare how similar the AU predictions are between the two software.

 First, comparing the AU prediction similarity shows that the *prediction similarity between the two softwares is low* (mean r = .28; blue bars on figure below).
-This however includes the average negative correlations of AU17 (Chin Raiser).
-The more widely used and distinct expressions AU10 (upper lip raiser), AU12 (lip corner puller), AU23 (lip tightener), AU25 (lips part) are **more highly correlated (around r = .5)**.
+This however includes the average negative correlations of AU17 (Chin Raiser). **The more widely used and distinct expressions AU10 (upper lip raiser), AU12 (lip corner puller), AU23 (lip tightener), AU25 (lips part) are more correlated around r = .5**.

-But one reason for this low correlation could be that they operate on different scales as mentioned above.
+Low correlations could result from that they operate on different scales.
-OpenFace predictions has a minimum value of 0 whereas FACET provides continous predictions which can also decrease the covariance.
+OpenFace predictions have a minimum value of 0 while FACET provides continous predictions.
-I recalculated the correlations after removing the bottomed-out zero values but does not result in huge correlation increases (green bars on bottom graph) and also after converting FACET's AU Evidence to Probabilities using a softmax function.
+Recalculating the correlations after removing the bottomed-out zero values does not result in huge correlation increases (green bars on bottom graph).

-The correspondence between the two prediction algorithms **increases substantially to r = .6** for AUs 10, 12, and 25.
+However **converting FACET's AU Evidence to Probabilities using a softmax function increases the correspondence between the two prediction algorithms to r = .6 for AUs 10, 12, and 25.**

-For AUs 15, 17 there is no similarity between the two predictions which warrants further inspection.
-The result is surprising and interesting in that the two algorithms give distinct AU predictions.

 <figure>
   <img src="/assets/post10/fig4.png" width="1200">